-One study comparing CTA and ^{99m}Tc-RBC scans showed that ^{99m}Tc-RBCs scans had a lower accuracy of 55.4% compared with CTA, which had an accuracy of 96%.^{99m}Tc-RBC scans in this study were performed with standard planar imaging and did not have SPECT/CT performed (25).
-SPECT/CT may be helpful for distinguishing a small bowel bleed from a large bowel bleed (22).
+^{99m}Tc-RBCs to the start of CA was also associated with higher yield of CA (24).
+Therefore, early interpretation of these studies is important to facilitate faster time to CA. One study comparing CTA and ^{99m}Tc-RBC scans showed that ^{99m}Tc-RBC scans had a lower accuracy of 55.4% compared with CTA which had an accuracy of 96%.
+99mTc-RBC scans in this study were performed with standard planar imaging and did not have SPECT/CT performed (25).
+SPECT/CT may be helpful for distinguishing a small bowel bleed from a large-bowel bleed (22).
 In one study, planar imaging combined with SPECT/CT showed the highest diagnostic ability for detecting the site of GI bleeding compared with planar imaging or planar imaging combined with SPECT (26).
 There are currently limited data on the value of SPECT/CT when planar imaging is negative because few centers perform the examination in such circumstances.
 More studies are needed to validate the results with SPECT/CT, including its use when planar imaging does not show evidence of GI bleeding (21).

-Advantages.-The biggest advantage of ^{99m}Tc-RBC scanning is its high sensitivity because it can detect GI bleeding at a rate of as low as 0.04 mL/min in experimental animal models and 0.1 mL/min in clinical studies (21,27,28).
-As imaging is typically performed for at least 1 hour, intermittent bleeding can also be detected. ^{99m}Tc-RBC scanning also allows dynamic imaging for more than 1 hour, and it is possible to reimage for up to 24 hours (21).
-The radiation dose to the patient is lower with ^{99m}Tc-RBC scanning compared with CTA (23,29).

-Limitations.-The biggest limitation of ^{99m}Tc-RBC scans is that this study can only be performed on hemodynamically stable patients.
-The RBC labeling preparation time and long imaging times prevents performing this study on patients who are hemodynamically unstable because of hypotension or abnormal heart rate (21).
-The risk-benefit ratio of obtaining a ^{99m}Tc-RBC scan, which has a long imaging time, versus correctly identifying an active LGIB site has to be weighed in borderline hemodynamically unstable patients.
+Advantages.
+The biggest advantage of 99mTc-RBCs is its high sensitivity because it can detect GI bleeding at a rate of as low as 0.04 mL/min in experimental animal models and 0.1 mL/min in clinical studies (21,27,28).
+As imaging is typically performed for at least 1 hour, intermittent bleeding can also be detected.
+99mTc-RBCs also allow dynamic imaging for more than 1 hour, and it is possible to reimage for up to 24 hours (21).
+The radiation dose to the patient is lower with 99mTc-RBCs compared with CTA (23,29).
+Limitations.
+The biggest limitation of 99mTc-RBC scans is that this study can only be performed on hemodynamically stable patients.
+The RBC labeling preparation time and long imaging times prevent performing this study on patients who are hemodynamically unstable because of hypotension or abnormal heart rate (21).
+The risk-benefit ratio of obtaining a 99mTc-RBC scan, which has a long imaging times, vs correctly identifying an active LGI bleeding site has to be weighed in borderline hemodynamically unstable patients.

-RBCs also localize at sites other than active GI bleed.
+RBCs can also localize at sites other than active GI bleed.
 Physiologic activity in the ureters, penile activity, splenosis, pancreatic pseudocysts, or nonenteric bleeding/hematoma can be mistaken as sites of GI bleed (21,23,30).
 True GI bleeding will change in intensity and move over time, which will help differentiate GI bleeding from these normal variants and pitfalls.
-SPECT/CT can be performed for better characterization of indeterminate findings and help with pitfalls that can mimic GI bleeding (22).
+SPECT/ CT can be performed for better characterization of indeterminate findings and help with pitfalls that can mimic GI bleeding (22).

-There are patient related-factors that could potentially interfere with labeling of RBCs.
+There are patient-related factors which could potentially interfere with labeling of RBCs.
 Patients with low hematocrit, recent blood transfusion, and hemoglobin-related disease (sickle-cell disease or thalassemia) have lower labeling efficiency.
 Some medications such as heparin can also interfere with labeling (23).

-Sometimes planar ^{99m}Tc-RBC scans can provide incorrect localization of the site of bleeding.
+Sometimes planar 99mTc-RBC scans can provide incorrect localization of the site of bleeding.
 Incorrect localization of bleeding has been reported in a few studies occurring in 10%-33% of cases (25,31,32).
 SPECT/CT can be performed to improve localization, but this could delay CA (22).

-Catheter Angiography
+Catheter angiography